-The Fontaine Center also offers support programs to students who are referred to our office for violations of the UGA Alcohol and Other Drug policy, and/or referrals from the community courts.
+The Fontaine Center also offers support programs to students who are referred to our office for violations of the UGA Alcohol and Other Drug policy and/or referrals from the community courts.
 Students concerned about their own substance use may schedule an appointment to meet with one of the Fontaine Center staff members for an initial consultation.
-The following are some of the programs run by the Fontaine Center:
+The following are some of the programs available to students:

 - BASICS: Brief Alcohol Screening and Intervention for College Students